michaeluno/Fetch-Tweets/readme.txt

 == Changelog ==

 = 2.3.5 =
+- Fixed an issue that tweets displayed with tags could not be formatted properly.
 - Added warning messages to be displayed in the widget outputs when no rule or tag is selected.

 = 2.3.4 - 05/15/2014 =